 The Russians had learned to live with these threats.
-Khrushchev forgot (or never knew and his experts on the U.S. didn't tell him) that the U.S. had not been invaded since 1812 and that for more than 150 years the U.S. population had felt protected by the oceans separating it from Europe and Asia.
-By 1962, with the advent of nuclear tipped ballistic missiles, that feeling of insulation may have been irrational, but it was still very real.
+Khrushchev forgot (or never knew and his experts on the U.S. didn't tell him) that the U.S. had not been invaded since 1812 and that for more than 150 years, the U.S. population had felt protected by the oceans separating it from Europe and Asia.
+By 1962, with the advent of nuclear tipped ballistic missiles, that feeling of insulation was irrational, but it was still held by many Americans.
 Khrushchev never dreamed that the U.S. populace would react so dramatically to Russian missiles in Cuba.

 Another important element in the decisions made by Khrushchev is the fact that Communications in 1962 were not what they are today.
 As a result, Khrushchev had only incomplete control over the Russian military units in Cuba.
 The primary example of this was the shooting down of the American U-2 spy plane over Cuba on October 27.
 This occurred when a Russian commander violated orders and acted on his own initiative.
 Khrushchev was also having trouble controlling Castro, who, significantly, was the only head of state involved in the crisis that had not seen service in the military during WWII.

 During the crisis, Castro was sure the U.S. was going to invade Cuba.
-Given the massive military buildup in Florida, and a history that included the attempted invasion at the Bay of Pigs and Operation Mongoose with its sabotage and assassination attempts, Castro had good reason for this belief.
+Given the massive military buildup in Florida, the attempted invasion at the Bay of Pigs, and Operation Mongoose with its sabotage and assassination attempts Castro had good reason for this belief.
 He also knew of the Red Army regiments in Cuba and their nuclear capabilities.
-He may not have been completely aware of the great advantage that the U.S. had in ICBMs but he did know that Russian IRBMs in Cuba could deal a massive blow to his enemy to the North.
+He may not have been completely aware of the great advantage that the U.S. had in ICBMs, but he did know that Russian IRBMs in Cuba could deal a massive blow to his enemy to the North.